Saksham726019/PlantDoc/README.md

-# PlantDoc : Harvesting Hope with AI
+# PlantDoc: Harvesting Hope with AI 🌱

-Project Description
+## Overview
-PlantDoc is an AI-powered tool designed to enhance the detection and diagnosis of plant diseases.
-By utilizing a dataset of over 56,000 images covering 38 different plant species, PlantDoc employs state-of-the-art transfer learning techniques with the VGG16 model.
-This enables the accurate identification of plant diseases, providing an essential resource for farmers and agronomists to manage crop health more effectively.
+PlantDoc is an AI-driven tool that leverages a dataset of over 56,000 images across 38 plant species to detect plant diseases at an early stage.
+This project aims to significantly reduce crop losses and enhance agricultural productivity, transforming the way farmers and agronomists approach plant health management.

-Key Features:
-Comprehensive Dataset: Utilizes a diverse dataset for robust disease detection.
-Advanced AI Techniques: Leverages VGG16 for high accuracy in disease classification.
-Impactful Application: Aims to reduce crop losses and improve agricultural productivity through early disease detection.
-Team:
+## Model
+Our model is trained using transfer learning on the VGG16 architecture.
+It is capable of identifying 38 different plant diseases, making it a comprehensive tool for plant health management.

+## Team
-This project was developed as part of the Computing and Informatics classes (CI-102 and CI-103) by:
+This project was created during the Computing and Informatics class (CI-102 AND CI-103) by a team of four dedicated students:

-Saksham Rajbhandari (Lead Developer)
+- Saksham Rajbhandari
-Krithi Hari
+- Krithi Hari
-Naman Bajpai
+- Naman Bajpai
-Manish Gurung
+- Manish Gurung

+## Future Work
+We will soon feature an LLM to give more details about the disease's symptoms and potential cures.

+## Acknowledgements
+We would like to express our gratitude to our professors and peers in the Computing and Informatics class for their support and guidance throughout the development of this project.

+## License
+This project is licensed under the terms of the MIT license.